-The oleander plant is a very versatile, beautiful shrub.
+The oleander plant (nerium oleander) is a very versatile, beautiful shrub.
 This is why it’s so popular in coastal and southern landscapes.
 It can easily tolerate a large range of conditions like severe pruning, high pH levels, salt spray, difficult soil, drought, and heat reflected from the environment.
-However, it can’t withstand temperatures that drop below 20°F but you can bring it indoors.
+However, it can’t withstand temperatures that drop below 20°F but you can bring the oleander indoors.

-It originates from warmer areas in the world like the Mediterranean, and we recommend you put the oleander plant in a pot.
-This way, you can protect it from the cold and keep it growing all year round.
-There are several different varieties of this plant available to buy, and it adds a bright and sunny feel to any home or terrace.
+It originates from warmer areas in the world like the Mediterranean, and we recommend you put the oleander in a pot.
+This way, you can protect the oleander from the cold and keep growing oleander all year round.
+There are several different varieties of oleander available to buy, and it adds a bright and sunny feel to any home or terrace.

 If this is your first time growing and keeping oleander alive, it’s best to start with a more hardy species that is more forgiving than the more delicate ones.
-This way, you have a greater chance of growing the plant to adulthood and having beautiful blooms.
+This way, you have a greater chance of growing it to adulthood and having beautiful blooms.
 Excellent choices include:

 - Mrs. Lucille Hutchings – This is another larger oleander that will grow to be 10 feet wide and 20 feet tall.
 As a bonus, it has double blossoms in a stunning soft peach coloring.